PennyLaneAI/qml/.github/PULL_REQUEST_TEMPLATE.md

 * GOALS — Why are we working on this now?

+  *Eg. Promote a new PL feature or show a PL implementation of a recent paper.*

 * AUDIENCE — Who is this for?

-* CALLS TO ACTION — What do we want people seeing this to do?
+  *Eg. Chemistry researchers, PL educators, beginners in quantum computing.*

-* KEYWORDS — What words should be included in this post
+* KEYWORDS — What words should be included in the marketing post

 * Which of the following types of documents is most similar to your file?